-If the type of E1 is "pointer to member of class C of type X",

-- If E2 names a static member or a member of an inaccessible (11.8), ambiguous (6.5.2), or transitively virtual base class (11.7.2) of X, or if E2 is declared to have reference type, the program is ill-formed. - The expression E1.E2 is a prvalue of type "pointer to member of class C of type M", where M is the merged type of X and E2, and designates the member E2 of X as if it were a member of C. - If E2 names an overload set, the expression E1.E2 can be used only in a context that uniquely determines which function in the overload set is selected (see 12.3 [over.over]).
+If the type of E1 is "pointer to member of class C of type X", E2 shall name a non-static member of non-reference type.
+If E1 is the null member pointer value, behaviour is undefined.
+If E2 is a member of an inaccessible (11.8), ambiguous (6.5.2), or transitively virtual base class (11.7.2) of X, the program is ill-formed.
+The expression E1.E2 is a prvalue of type "pointer to member of class C of type M", where M is the merged type of X and E2, and designates the member E2 of X as if it were a subobject of C. [Note-If E2 names an overload set, the expression E1.E2 can be used only in a context that uniquely determines which function in the overload set is selected (see 12.3 [over.over])]